doppiomacchiatto/sqs-to-lambda-via-lambda/README.md

 If you choose 1Minute frequency, the function is invoked every minute, but exits once the queue returns 0 items to process.

-### What's up with the `cloudformation.yml` file?

-Yaml is a much easier format to write these in.
-Trust me.

-### What's up with the Javascript in `cloudformation.json`?
+### What's up with the Javascript in `sqs-to-lambda.yml`?

 Embedding Javascript in the CloudFormation template is an easy way to make the template self-contained.
 It also allows us to dynamically inject the configuration into the SQS poller function.
-The javascript in the `cloudformation.json` file is minimized from `sqs-to-lambda.js`.
+The javascript in the `sqs-to-lambda.yml` file is minimized from `sqs-to-lambda.js`.

 We minimize the Javascript because there is a 2KB limit to inline code in